carmendrpr/flocking_behavior/README.md

 </p>

 ## Getting started
-This project has been developed in Ubuntu 22.04, ROS 2 Humble and Aerostack2
+This project has been developed in Ubuntu 22.04, ROS 2 Humble and Aerostack2.

-1. Clone this branch of the Aerostack2 repository
+1. Clone this branch of the Aerostack2 repository and build it
 ```sh
     git clone https://github.com/aerostack2/aerostack2.git -b 674-swarm-behavior-control
 ```
+For more information on how to build it, read the official Aerostack2 documentation[[documentation](https://aerostack2.github.io/)]

 2. Clone this repository
 ```sh
     git clone https://github.com/carmendrpr/flocking_behavior.git